 The measure used for reporting segment loss is "adjusted loss from operations".
 To arrive at reportable segment loss, the Group's loss from operations is adjusted for items not specifically attributed to individual segments, such as head office or corporate administrative expenses.
-In addition to receiving segment information concerning adjusted loss from operations, management is provided with segment information concerning revenue, additions to non-current segment assets, depreciation and amortisation and impairment of assets.
+In addition to receiving segment information concerning adjusted loss from operations, management is provided with segment information concerning revenue, additions to non-current segment assets, depreciation and amortisation and impairment of assets instrument and technology products Horological instruments Total 2020 2020 2020 RMB'000 RMB'000 RMB'000 RMB'000 RMB'000 RMB'000 Reportable segment revenue 122,511 93,042 5,568 6,164 128,079 99,206 Reportable segment loss (adjusted loss from operations) (56,963) (26,943) (30,471) (83,906)

-Information regarding the Group's reportable segments as provided to the Group's most senior executive management for the purposes of resource allocation and assessment of segment performance for the years ended 30 June 2020 and 2019 is set out below.
+Information regarding the Group's reportable segments as provided to the Group's most senior executive management for the purposes of resource allocation and assessment of segment performance for the years ended 30 June 2021 and 2020 is set out below.